This page will show that alcohol abuse can be reduced.

 Peele, S. Addiction Proof Your Child.
 NY: Three Rivers, 2007.

 To a large degree, what we think is more important than what and how much we drink.
 This can be seen in many ways at the group and societal level.3

-Unfortunately, many people believe a dangerous myth.
-It’s that a beer has less alcohol than a shot of whiskey or other spirits.
+Many people believe a dangerous myth.
+It’s that a beer has less alcohol than a shot of whiskey or other distilled spirits.
 And also that a glass of dinner wine has less alcohol than the shot of spirits.
-But more than a beer.

 - 12-ounce can or bottle of regular beer